-- CRDN 3.5 Develop nutrition education materials that are culturally and age appropriate and designed for the literacy level of the audience. - CRDN 3.6 Use effective education and counseling skills to facilitate behavior change. - CRDN 3.7 Develop and deliver products, programs or services that promote consumer health, wellness and lifestyle management. - CRDN 3.8 Deliver respectful, science-based answers to client questions concerning emerging trends. - CRDN 3.9 Coordinate procurement, production, distribution and service of goods and services, demonstrating and promoting responsible use of resources. - CRDN 3.10 Develop and evaluate recipes, formulas and menus for acceptability and affordability that accommodate the cultural diversity and health needs of various populations, groups and individuals. - CRDN 4.1 Participate in management of human resources. - CRDN 4.2 Perform management functions related to safety, security and sanitation that affect employees, customers, patients, facilities and food. - CRDN 4.3 Conduct clinical and customer service quality management activities. - CRDN 4.4 Apply current nutrition informatics to develop, store, retrieve and disseminate information and data. - CRDN 4.5 Analyze quality, financial and productivity data for use in planning. - CRDN 4.6 Propose and use procedures as appropriate to the practice setting to promote sustainability, reduce waste and protect the environment. - CRDN 4.7 Conduct feasibility studies for products, programs or services with consideration of costs and benefits. - CRDN 4.8 Develop a plan to provide or develop a product, program or service that includes a budget, staffing needs, equipment and supplies. - CRDN 4.9 Explain the process for coding and billing for nutrition and dietetics services to obtain reimbursement from public or private payers, fee-for-service and value-based payment systems. - CRDN 4.10 Analyze risk in nutrition and dietetics practice. - CO1 Provide nutrition education to community groups for health promotion and disease prevention utilizing a variety of technology
+Develop and evaluate recipes, formulas and menus for acceptability that CRDN 3.14 accommodate the cultural diversity and health needs of various populations, groups and individuals.
+CRDN 4.1 Participate in management functions of human resources (such as training and scheduling) CRDN 4.2 Perform management functions related to safety, security and sanitation that affect employees, clients, patients, facilities, and food CRDN 4.3 Conduct clinical and client service quality management activities (such as quality improvement or quality assurance projects) CRDN 4.4 Apply current information technologies to develop, manage and disseminate nutrition information and data.
+CRDN 4.5 Analyze quality, financial and productivity data for use in planning.
+CRDN 4.6 Propose and use procedures as appropriate to the practice setting to promote sustainability, reduce waste and protect the environment.
+CRDN 4.7 Conduct feasibility studies for products, programs, or services with consideration of costs and benefits.
+CRDN 4.8 Develop a plan to provide or develop a product, program or service that includes a budget, staffing needs, equipment, and supplies.
+CRDN 4.9 Engage in the process for coding and billing for nutrition and dietetics services to obtain reimbursement from public or private payers, fee-for-service and value-based payment systems.
+CRDN 4.10 Analyze risk in nutrition and dietetics practice (such as risks to achieving set goals and objectives, risk management plan, or risk due to clinical liability or foodborne illness).
+CRDN 5.1 Perform self-assessment that includes awareness in terms of learning and leadership styles and cultural orientation and develop goals for self-improvement.
+CRDN 5.2 Identify and articulate one's skills, strengths, knowledge, and experiences relevant to the position desired and career goals.
+CRDN 5.3 Prepare a plan for professional development according to Commission on Dietetic Registration guidelines.
+CRDN 5.4 Advocate for opportunities in the professional settings (such as asking for additional responsibility, practicing negotiating a salary or wage or asking for a promotion).
+CRDN 5.5 Demonstrate the ability to resolve conflict.